slesouef/EscapeGame/README.md

 0.4 playable state without items in the game

 1.0 items have been integrated and the game is in a releasable state

+1.1 created a wrapper for pygame calls in order to increase efficiency

+1.2 load calls have been reduced to once per class.
+Game uses less resources now.